w3f/Grant-Milestone-Delivery/deliveries/solang_developer_experience_improvments_1_keeganquigley.md

 # General Notes

 Relatively straight forward maintanance delivery.
 PRs checked and look good.
-I was able to install solang and play around with compiling .sol contracts.
+I was able to install Solang and compile example contracts to upload in Polkadot-JS.
+The software works well.
+Thanks for your hard work on keeping all the docs up to date.

+I was able to run Solang locally as well as in the Solang container.
+I also played around with using the [usage](https://solang.readthedocs.io/en/latest/running.html#compiler-usage) tags and the documentation generation tool is pretty cool too.
+## Tests

 All unit tests pass except for one:
 ```rust
 test eth_builtins ... ok
 test selfdestruct ... ok